 What is stevia?

-Known botanically as “stevia rebaudiana,” the plant is native to Paraguay, but also grows in other tropical and sub-tropical locations.
-Today the stevia plant is grown commercially in Asia, Latin America, Mexico, and some parts of US and Europe where it flourishes under long hours of daylight, plenty of water and warmth.
+Known botanically as “stevia rebaudiana Bertoni,” the plant is native to Paraguay, but also grows in other tropical and sub-tropical locations.
+Today the stevia plant is grown commercially in Asia, Latin America, Mexico, and some parts of the US and Europe where it flourishes under long hours of daylight, plenty of water and warmth.
 In modern use, the stevia plant leaves are harvested and processed primarily for use in stevia-based sweeteners.

 Where does stevia grow best?

 Stevia grows best under tropical conditions, where sun, water and heat are plentiful.
 The stevia plant is native to South America—Paraguay, in particular.
-While it can be grown in many climates, stevia is primarily grown in lands that are between 20 and 40 degrees north or south of the equator.
-At those latitudes, the plant gets the 12 hours of sunshine it prefers for the production of steviol glycosides—the sweet components—in the plant’s leaves.
+While it can be grown in many climates, stevia is primarily grown in areas that are between 20 and 40 degrees north or south of the equator.
+At those latitudes, the plant generally gets the 12 hours of sunshine it prefers for the production of steviol glycosides—the sweet components—in the plant’s leaves.
 Stevia can be grown (and is grown) by individuals around the world, though it is difficult to duplicate the hours of sunshine and other conditions the plant prefers.
 Today, China grows much of the stevia used commercially around the world.